sclorg/spec2scl/README.rst

                             the file are in form of "pkg-name %{?custom_prefix}", where the prefix part is optional.

+    metapackage arguments:
+      --meta-specfile METAPACKAGE_NAME
+                            Produce metapackage specfile based on the metapackage name provided, see SCL docs for metapackage naming.
+      -v VARIABLES, --variables VARIABLES
+                            List of variables separated with comma (used only with --meta-specfile option).

 spec2scl is licensed under MIT license.